"I thought I was coping with depression" - a case study

 Dealing with depression – the next steps

 I approached my HR representative who suggested that I contact the company health helpline about how I was feeling.
-I was directed to Priory as my company had a contract with them; I needed a GP referral letter which I was able to get but I found asking for it almost impossible.
+I was directed to Priory as my company had a contract with them.

 At the time, I was ill enough to warrant inpatient care, however the assessing psychiatrist at Priory Hospital Altrincham determined that two days a week of day care would suit me better...and it did.
 So I attended a programme of treatment which consisted of several elements.
 Some of these were in groups and others were done on a one-to-one basis.
 We covered a variety of topics including: